Adopt a Pet

 Why Adopt

-At Friends of Detroit Animal Care & Control (FoDACC), we believe in the power of love, compassion, and second chances.
+Friends of Detroit Animal Care & Control (FoDACC) believes in the power of love, compassion, and second chances.
 When you adopt, you give a homeless pet a new lease on life.
 Adopting pets from shelters or rescue organizations is a compassionate choice that offers numerous benefits, not just for the animals but also for you and society as a whole.
 Every adoption not only changes an animal's life but also enriches your own.
 Here are several compelling reasons why adopting pets is a better option than buying them from breeders or pet stores:

 How to Adopt

-DACC has dogs and cats available for adoption.
-Small dog breeds and young puppies are typically transferred to partner rescues, so DACC dogs are usually medium or large breeds five months or older.
+DACC has new dogs and cats available for adoption every day, so check back often if you don’t see what you are looking for.
 There are two different pathways for adopting a DACC animal, depending on whether the animal is in foster or at the shelter.

 1. If the listing above says the animal is in foster, please send an email to adopt@friendsofdacc.org to arrange a meet-and-greet.

-2. Otherwise, you can meet the animal any day of the week between 10:30am and 3:00pm at 1431 East Ferry St in Detroit.
+2. Otherwise, you can meet the animal any day of the week.
+No appointment necessary.
+View shelter hours and location here.

 The adoption process takes one or more hours, depending on staffing levels and the number of potential adopters.
 We appreciate your patience!